siddhantapoudel/Jewellery_website_Project/README.md

 and the original image is also stored which is used when the image is viewed from image viewer.

 5)Google maps api to show the location of the shop.

+Access The Admin Panel of the website.

+To access the admin panel goto https://muktinathjewels.000webhostapp.com/views/admin.php and enter the username:admin and password:jaymuktinath